STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)

 Re: STEP 5: Peer-to-Peer Feedback Discussion (Fall 2016)

-by Molly Perkins -
+by Molly Kleppinger -

 It is important to teach Peer feedback at the elementary level.
 I like to use the "Sandwiching" method to giving feedback.
 The students will always start with something they liked, followed by constructive criticism, finished off with a compliment or something that they liked.
 The students like talking in terms of sandwiches.
 But there is lots of teaching and modeling that has to happen prior to students being successful with peer feedback.